peetw/foundation_postgres/sql_tuning.md

 # SQL Tuning

-Lifecycle of a SQL query: parse, optimise (note for DDL), execute.
+Lifecycle of a SQL query:

+1. Parse
+2. Optimize (not for DDL)
+3. Execute

 The parser checks syntax and tokenises the query.
-The optimiser generates a plan (cost-based).
+The optimizer generates a plan (cost-based).
 The executer carries out the plan.

-Common performance
+Common performance issues:
-issues:

-* Full table scans
+* Full table scans (AKA sequential scans)
 * Bad SQL
-* Sorts using disk
+* Sorts using disk (rather than using memory)
 * Join order
 * Old/missing statistics
 * I/O issues